 HINT: It is very difficult to cut through the skin and fat on the back.
 Replace scalpel blades often as they become dull.
 Fat throughout the back can be thick and dense, in some places mimicking muscle (i.e. fat may be very firm, appear striated, and may be reddish rather than yellow in color).
 Fat of the lower back tends to be especially thick.
 Take care to ONLY cut through the skin and superficial fascia then use your fingers to probe the space between the hypodermis and muscular fascia.
 You may need blunt dissect out a large amount of fat to find the plane.
 Do not linger on this task but do try to clear the space so you can see muscle fibers.

 NOTE: The first muscle you will encounter is the trapezius.
 Be sure to have your atlas out and open to a picture of this muscle.
 Imagine what this muscle will look like under the skin, including size, shape, and fiber direction.

 - Once you find the correct plane, extend the midline incision up to the external occipital protuberance.

 - Next, extend the incision down to the lumbar region, followed by three horizontal cuts through the skin and the superficial fascia layer:

-- One across the shoulders at the level of the scapular spine before it becomes the acromion.
+- One across the shoulders at the level of the scapular spine.